ct-hub/Image-fusion-GAN/README.md

   * Tensorflow 2.3.1 (tested with no GPU support).
   * Tensorflow [pending] (tested with single GPU support).

-**Note:** For the h5 files to download correctly, it is necessary to have GitLFS installed.
+**Note:** For the h5 files to download correctly, it is necessary to have Git LFS installed.

 ### GPU support
 The code should run seamlessly if no GPU is detected.
 It is designed to work also with a single GPU (tested with a Tesla P100 GPU).
 You should specify in the **main.py** file the ID of the GPU you are using (even if you only have one).
 The latter is meant to prevent Tensorflow from allocating memory on multiple GPUs on a shared environment.